damienfranco/MLB_WARP_vs_Salary/README.md

 - Python
 - AWS
 - Tabluea
+- Lucid Chart
+- Google Slides (for presentation)

+We are pulling data from Baseball Prospectus, MLB.com, and ESPN.com to get player salaries, team standings, and WARP scores for players.

+Below is our current flowchart for scoping out the work

 ### Communction
 The team is communicating through Slack and using Zoom and Google Meet for peer coding and live collaboration.